jacobmarble/wireguard-how/content/client/debian/index.md

 # WireGuard Client: Debian

-In this tutorial, we setup a WireGuard client on a Debian client.
+In this tutorial, we setup a WireGuard client on a computer running Debian.
 Before following this tutorial, you should already have a working [WireGuard server running](/server).
 This example uses "vanilla" Debian Buster.